indication/OpenRedmine/doc/STORE.en.md

 * TimeEntry like stop watch (no plan...)

 Note:
-* This app is open source, you can contribute.
+* This app is open source(GPL exclude libraries), you can contribute.
 * Notice via github or twitter @OpenRedmine if you feel something good or bad.